Muthappan

+While most temples in Kerala traditionally restrict entry to non-Hindus, Muthappan temples are known for their inclusivity, allowing entry to devotees regardless of caste or religion.
+In the Malabar region, festivals held at Muthappan Madappuras often see enthusiastic participation from Muslims, symbolizing a spirit of secularism, communal harmony, and humanism.

 Myths and legends

-Muthappan is believed to be the personification of two divine figures — Thiruvappana and Vellatom.
-The dual divine figures Thiruvappana and Vellatom are similar to those of the Theyyamkaliyattem of the northern Malabar region.
-Though Sree Muthappan is worshiped as a single deity, it actually represents an integrated or unified form of two gods: Vishnu (with a fish-shaped crown) and Shiva (with a crescent-shaped crown).
+Muthappan is believed to be the personification of two divine figures: Thiruvappana and Vellatom.
+The dual divine figures, Thiruvappana and Vellatom, are similar to those of the Theyyamkaliyattem of the northern Malabar region.
+Though worshipped as a single deity, they represent an integrated or unified form of two gods: Shiva, during the creation of Kaalabhairavan (static) and Kaalabhairavan, the fierce form of Shiva (kinetic).

 Sri Muthappan's Theyyams are performed year-round whereas other Theyyams are seasonal (lasting October to May).